jtwebman/jtwebman.com/src/documents/blog/5-reasons-enterprise-software-projects-fail.html.md

 tags: "Enterprise, Software, Project, Fail"
 featureImage: "5-reasons-enterprise-software-projects-fail.jpg"
 ---
-This week let's talk about 5 reasons I see enteprise software projects failing.
+This week let's talk about 5 reasons I see enterprise software projects failing.
 I have worked for many big companies now and seen many projects get to the point where every time we fix one thing 10 other things break.
 I have even been a part of their design, so I am not saying I am not a part of it.
 I still feel bad for anyone that has to maintain the code I wrote 10 years ago.
 I just want to point out some of the ways they got this way and help you find a way to get the projects back on track.

 ## Wasn't Designed To Do What It Does